ISO22301 (ISO 22301) Business Continuity Standard

 - Based on guesswork

 - Can become outdated

-- Optimally recover from a potentially damaging and disruptive incident.
+- Optimum recovery from a potentially destructive and disruptive incident.

-- Receive independently audited assurance that your business has established the necessary measures to respond to a potential disaster.
+- Independent audit assurance that your organisation has implemented the necessary measures to respond to a potential disaster.

-- Scope the project and develop the business case
+- Scope project and develop a business case

 - Develop internal competence

 - Undertake the development of documentation and documentation control

 - Continual review and maintenance